 The District maintains its reputation for academic excellence, remains fiscally solvent and recently completed a $600 million massive facilities modernization and new school construction program.

 Projected student enrollment for the 2017-2018 school year is 25,450.
 The district's 34 school sites include 20 elementary schools, five middle schools, a K-8 school, four comprehensive high schools, one special education school, one continuation high school, a K-12 home school and a 9-12 independent study high school.

-Twenty-four schools have been designated California Distinguished Schools, five have been named National Blue Ribbon Schools, five have been honored as California Gold Ribbon Schools, one has earned the title of California Model School status three times, and another has received California's Exemplary Independent Study recognition.
+Twenty-four schools have been designated California Distinguished Schools, six have been named National Blue Ribbon Schools, seventeen have been honored as California Gold Ribbon Schools, one has earned the title of California Model Continuation High School, and another has received California's Exemplary Independent Study recognition.
 PYLUSD high schools are consistently named to "America's Best High Schools" rankings issued by Newsweek, U.S. News and World Report and other news organizations.

 Academically, District students continue to excel on standardized tests, outpacing both state and county averages.
 Students have won high honors in county, state and national competitions, including Academic Decathlon and Science Olympiad tournaments, Mock Trial, and both visual and performing arts competitions.
 The District averages 30 National Merit and Commended Scholars each year.
 Graduating classes traditionally earn millions of dollars in academic and athletic scholarships.
 Graduates attend the most prestigious colleges and universities, and often receive appointments to the Air Force Academy, Annapolis and West Point.
 Olympic gold medal winners Janet Evans and Michele Granger are among these graduates, as are former State Senator John Lewis, world-renowned opera soprano Deborah Voigt, nationally recognized physician Dr. William Schoolcraft, baseball stars Dan Petry, Phil Nevin and Brett Boone, and NASA astronaut Joe Acaba.